matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 > discarded or archived.
 It cannot be retrieved easily unless it is
 > explicitly stored in memory, which is small relative to the size of
 > data streams.”

+This nature of streaming systems calls for solutions that support the learning from the unbounded data without relying on stored records for every single measurement.
+Architectural solutions such as *Kafka*, *Spark*, data storages such as *Influxdb*, and algorithms that iteratively learn from the data are important elements in this context.

+**TODO: reference papers and introduce concrete techniques that were utilized in the project**

 ## Dataset